Biden says he’s grateful Trump is safe after rally shooting, denounces political violence - KESQ

 Washington (CNN) — President Joe Biden said he is grateful former President Donald Trump is safe after a shooting at his rally in Pennsylvania.

-Speaking from Rehoboth Beach about two hours after the shooting, Biden said, “There’s no place in America for this kind of violence.”
+Speaking from Rehoboth Beach, Delaware, about two hours after the shooting, Biden said, “There’s no place in America for this kind of violence.”

 “It’s sick,” the president added.
 Biden said he hoped to speak with Trump soon.